seanpmaxwell/TypeScript-OOP-Cheat-Sheet/README.md

-# TypeScript Object-Oriented Cheat Sheet
+# TypeScript Object-Oriented-Programming Cheat Sheet

 _All the major parts of TypeScript object-oriented keywords/terminology in one place_